CORP_Event_Digital_StudentDay_011_1920x450

 Abstract: Discover how simulation-driven design can accelerate innovation in your student team projects.
 This session introduces Altair Inspire, a powerful tool for quick analysis of large assemblies and efficient structural optimization.
 Learn how to apply lightweight design principles to improve performance without sacrificing strength, and explore how Inspire supports mechanism design and motion analysis.
 Whether you’re working on a race car, robot, or other engineering system, this workshop will show you how to integrate simulation early in the design process to reduce development time, cut material costs, and gain valuable engineering insights.

-Greg has been with Altair for over 25 years.
+About the presenter: Greg has been with Altair for over 25 years.
 His primary focus during that time has been the commercial application of structural simulation and numerical optimization solutions.
 After spending several years in both software development and account management roles, he currently manages a technical sales team supporting Altair’s Aerospace and Defence customers in the Americas.

 Presenter: Chan Hyuck Jang